VIS4ROB-lab/voxfield-panmap/panoptic_mapping_utils/src/sem_kitti/README.md

 * This program generates odometry data, but actually odometry data is ***GROUND TRUTH DATA*** and its velocity's coordinate is ***World(map) coordinate***, bacause Semantic kitti dataset only contain GT poses.
 Velocity data is generated from transition from t-1 to t.
 If you have good idea to solve this problem, please post on issue without hesitation.

 * This program was made by python2.7 on ROS melodic.
 I didn't tested on ROS noetic or Python3 environment.
-So if you run this on these environment, please notify how was that on issue :)
+So if you run this on these environment, please notify how was that on issue :) OK shit.

 # Author